Ohio Polls Show Continued Support for Legalization Ahead of Initiative Vote

 The first poll, compiled by Ohio Northern University, finds that just under two-thirds of Ohioans express general support for legalization.
 The second survey, conducted by Public Policy Polling, finds that 59 percent of voters intend to vote in favor of Issue 2.

 The Issue 2 ballot proposal allows for adults to grow personal use amounts of marijuana at home and establishes a licensed market for the sale of cannabis products.
+According to an economic analysis, passage of the law would provide 3,300 new jobs in the first year after legalization.

 If enacted by voters on Election Day (November 7th), the possession of marijuana will become legal for adults on December 7th.
 However, because the proposed measure is a statutory question rather than a constitutional amendment, state lawmakers have the option of amending its provisions legislatively.

 The just-released Public Policy Polling survey is consistent with those of several prior polls finding that just under 60 percent of Ohioans back the legalization measure.